charlie2951/krv32/TUTORIAL/Readme.md

- **This directory contain Tutorial i.e. how to use the API to program the KRV-32 board and pin connections of sensors.
+ **This directory contain Tutorial i.e. how to use the API to program the KRV-32 SOC ported into Nexys-4 DDR board and pin connections of sensors.
 Refer to the individual tutorial files available inside this directory.**